vigna/dsi-bitstream-rs/README.md

 default behavior.

-One exception to this rule is the unary code, as it is embedded in the read/write trait, and we could not find a single case in which using a table is better than not using it when reading, so the default is to not use a table, and it is hardwired in the trait.
+One exception to this rule is the unary code, as it is embedded in the read/write traits: implementations can choose how to implement [`BitRead::read_unary`] and [`BitWrite::write_unary`].
+We could not find a single case in which using a table is better than not using it when reading, so the [`BitRead`] default implementation does not use a table.

 Finally, if you choose to use tables, the size of the tables is hardwired in the source code (in particular, in the files `*_tables.rs` in the `codes` source